Early Life and Education

 John Joseph Fisher was born on June 1, 1961, in San Francisco, California.
-He is the son of Donald Fisher and Doris F. Fisher, the founders of Gap Inc. He attended Phillips Exeter Academy and graduated from Princeton University with a Bachelor of Arts in history in 1983.
-He then earned a Master of Business Administration from Stanford University.
+He is the son of Doris and Donald Fisher, the founders of the Gap clothing and accessories retailer.
+He has two brothers, Robert and William.
+Fisher attended Phillips Exeter Academy and later graduated from Princeton University with a Bachelor of Arts in history in 1983.
+He then earned a Master of Business Administration from Stanford Graduate School of Business.

 Rise to Success